 Feather Tales (2011)

 In the last two decades, our mobile phones and the infrastructure of electromagnetic waves have become our primary link to the social world that we construct for ourselves.
-We got accustomed to having a seamless connection to our acquaintances, flexibility of scheduling and freedom from punctuality.
+We got accustomed to having a seamless connection to our acquaintances, scheduling flexibility and freedom from punctuality.
 (A. Townsend) We have created a strong dependency on our mobile devices and the Hertzian space of electromagnetic waves.

 "Feather Tales".
 Electronics and feather.
 Paris, 2011.